cogentcore/core/docs/content/basics.md

 *Main article: [[Plan]]*

 The previous two sections cover how to update the properties of a [[#widgets|widget]], but what if you want to update the structure of a widget?
-To answer that question, Cogent Core provides [[doc:tree.Plan]], a mechanism for specifying what the children of a widget should be, which is then used to automatically update the actual children to reflect that.
+To answer that question, Cogent Core provides **plans**, a mechanism for specifying what the children of a widget should be, which is then used to automatically update the actual children to reflect that.

-For example, this code uses [[doc:tree.Plan]] through [[doc:tree.NodeBase.Maker]] to dynamically update the number of [[button]]s in a frame:
+For example, this code uses [[doc:tree.Plan]] through [[doc:tree.NodeBase.Maker]] to dynamically update the number of [[button]]s in a [[frame]]:

 ```Go
 number := 3